 Union Square

-Union Square is where you can find many of the high-end stores in San Francisco like Macy’s, Tiffanys, Saks 5th Avenue, Williams Sonoma, and Apple.
-Combined with nearby Market Street it is one of the more popular shopping areas in the city.
+Union Square is where you can find many of the high-end stores in San Francisco, like Macy’s, Tiffany & Co., Saks 5th Avenue, Williams-Sonoma, and Apple.
+Combined with nearby Market Street, it is one of the more popular shopping areas in the city.
 But Union Square is also home to events throughout the year.
 In the wintertime, there is usually an ice skating rink and a giant Christmas tree in the park.
 Instagrammers love to take their pictures with the two large hearts (as in “I left my heart in San Francisco”) in the square.

 Start your day with a traditional breakfast at Sears Fine Food near the square.

-This is also the heart of the theatre district with a number of theatres within about 3 blocks of here including the Curran which often hosts national runs of Broadway shows.
+This is also the heart of the theatre district, with several theatres within a three-block radius, including the Curran, which often hosts national runs of Broadway shows.

-Union Square also has a number of San Francisco’s high-end hotels like the historic Sir Francis Drake Hotel (now a Kimpton Hotel).
+Union Square also features several of San Francisco’s high-end hotels, including the historic Sir Francis Drake Hotel, now a Kimpton Hotel.
 The Sir Francisco Drake is just up the hill from Union Square on Powell Street.
 You can’t miss it as its doorman is dressed as if he lived in Tudor England.

 Nob Hill

 Grace Cathedral is a Gothic-style Episcopalian cathedral that sits on the top of Nob Hill.
-Take a peek at its interior and its two labyrinths (one inside and one outside).
+Please take a peek at its interior and its two labyrinths (one inside and one outside).

 Cable Car Barn and Museum

-This small free museum at Mason and Washington won’t take long to visit but you will enjoy San Francisco’s cable cars more after you spend an hour or so hear learning about their history and how they work.
+This small, free museum, located at Mason and Washington, won’t take long to visit, but you’ll enjoy San Francisco’s cable cars more after spending an hour or so here learning about their history and how they operate.
 A cable car has no motor.
-It has a “grip” which is a large pair of pliers that grabs onto a moving cable.
-The huge motors that move the cable are in this building and all the cable car lines are run from here.
+It has a “grip,” which is a large pair of pliers that grabs onto a moving cable.
+The large motors that move the cable are located in this building, and all the cable car lines originate from here.

 Chinatown

-Two blocks east of the Cable Car Museum is San Francisco’s Chinatown which is the largest outside of Asia.
-This was a neighborhood that dates back to the Chinese workers from southern China that came over to build the Central Pacific Railroad.
+Two blocks east of the Cable Car Museum lies San Francisco’s Chinatown, the largest outside of Asia.
+This was a neighborhood that dates back to the Chinese workers from southern China who came over to build the Central Pacific Railroad.
 You can find the iconic entry gate at Grant and Pine.
-Grant Street is the most touristy of the area with lots of shopping opportunities, but it is worth a walk down Sutter street also to see where the locals shop.
+Grant Street is the most touristy area, offering numerous shopping opportunities, but it’s also worth taking a walk down Sutter Street to see where the locals shop.

 Take a peek into the Golden Gate Fortune Cookie Factory to watch fortune cookies being made or pick up some fresh ones.
 I think you should not walk through Chinatown without stopping at a local bakery for an egg custard tart or a red bean paste cookie.